WHAT WE DO

 Our propositional bet is that the youth are the ones that are going to change the face of agriculture in Africa.
 They are bringing in new ideas, taking risks and embracing new technologies.
 AWAN Afrika is bringing a positive wave of change into the agricultural sector in Africa.

-Establishment of the agribusiness clubs for networking and adding voice to women and youth agribusiness owners; lobbying on policy affecting agribusiness; creating strong linkages for accessing new markets and innovative financing.
+Promote agribusinesses, groups & clubs for networking and adding a voice to women and youth agribusiness owners; lobbying on policy affecting agribusiness; creating strong linkages with financial institutions for providing innovative financing.

 Technology in Agriculture:

-In the technology of everything, AWAN-Afrika is developing an E-Hub repository for agricultural information and services on mechanization, soil testing, tools for quality control, tracking Agri-technology advancement and innovations for the competitiveness of the value chains.
-The ongoing development of a digital marketplace will give continental access to more buyers and sellers.
+In the technology of everything, AWAN-Afrika's digital platform has a repository for agricultural information and services on mechanization, soil testing, tools for quality control, tracking agri-tech advancement and innovations for the competitiveness of the value chains.

-The ongoing development of a web portal on E-commerce for members to access knowledge on everything trade, such as information on agreements between trading blocs; on standards & certifications.
+Our Digital platforms gives members access to knowledge on everything trade, such as information on agreements between trading blocs; on standards & certifications.
 Information sharing on arbitration and contracting regionally & internationally, trading and contract financing, branding & packaging, collaborative purchasing, logistics & supply chains.

-These pillars will be implemented through partnerships with various development partners, philanthropist foundations, public sector and private companies.
+These pillars are implemented through partnerships with various development partners, philanthropist foundations, public sector and private companies.
 This will strengthen the existing network of women and youth in agribusiness, increase information flow within these networks and their markets, supply chains and service providers, including investment and financing partners.